 UK Polar Network involvement

 I am currently the vice president of the UK Polar Network (September 2020 – September 2021) – the UK branch of the Association of Polar Early Career Scientists.
 I have been on the committee for several years and I had the honour of being the president in 2019 – 2020.
 We currently have over 400 members from across the UK.
-If you’re a polar-focussed undergrad, PhD student, or it has been less than five years since you completed your doctorate, it is definitely worth signing up.
+If you’re a polar-focused undergrad, PhD student, or it has been less than seven years since you completed your doctorate (excluding career breaks), it is definitely worth signing up.
+To look at the outreach and events I took part in, see the outreach and events page.

 We share employment opportunities, hold events, and support the polar early career community